ShowStopperTheSecond/ReadList/Notes/03_FiniteAndInfiniteGames/FiniteAndInfiniteGames.md

 thoughts beyond themselves, surrendering them to that which they cannot be.

+- To speak, or act, or think originally is to erase the boundary of the self.
+It is to leave behind the territorial personality.
+A genius does not have a mind full of thoughts but is the thinker of thoughts, and is the center of a field of vision.
+It is a field of vision, however, that is recognized as a field of vision only when we see that it includes within itself the original centers of other fields of vision.

+- As the geniuses we are, we do not look but see.

+- To look at something is to look at it within its limitations.
+I look at what is marked off, at what stands apart from other things.
+But things do not have their own limitations.

+- I was not looking at the sea gulls as though it was the sea gulls who happened to be there—I was looking for something to make this example.
+I might have seen them as a sign that land is not far, or that the sea is not far; I could have been looking for a form to reproduce on a canvas or in a poem.
+To look at is to look for.

+- If to look is to look at what is contained within its limitations, to see is to see the limitations themselves.
+Each new school of painting is new not because it now contains subject matter ignored in earlier work, but because it sees the limitations previous artists imposed on their subject matter but could not see themselves.

+- When we pass from looking to seeing, we do not therefore lose our sight of the objects observed.
+Seeing, in fact, does not disturb our looking at all.
+It rather places us in that territory as its genius, aware that our imagination does not create within its outlines but creates the outlines themselves.

+- To be the genius of myself is not to bring myself into being.
+As the origin of myself I am not also the cause of myself, as though I were the product of my own action.
+But then neither am I the product of any other action.
+My parents may have wanted a child, but they could not have wanted me.
+I am both the outcome of my past and the transformation of my past.

 - Speaking in purely causal terms, I cannot say I was born; I should say rather that I have emerged as a phase in the process of reproduction.
 A reproduction is a repetition, a recurrence of that which has been.